 When you subscribe to this class you will be given access to previous class recordings.
 You will also receive emails with details on how to join the events LIVE online via your smart phone, tablet or computer!

-This class is the 4th Wednesday of each month - CST, unless otherwise noted due to Matthew or Sean's travel schedules.
+This class is the 4th Wednesday of each month - at noon CST, unless otherwise noted due to Matthew or Sean's travel schedules.

 Please see the FAQ for answers to common questions.